Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_3/IC_Design_Report.md

 ![](image/2023-12-16-07-41-07.png)

-In my solution for the 3-philosopher problem, I used three hand-shake standing for three folks among three philosophers.
+In my solution for the 3-philosopher problem, I used three hand-shake on the places of three folks among three philosophers.
 When a philosopher has picked up one folk, the adjacent philosophers in his both sides would be forbidden to pick up the nearby folks, which avoid the conflicts.
 This method could solve this problem with deadlock-free result.

 ## Task 4: Modelling simple CPUs